 - c.
 Beach Stairs.
-Beach stairs are permitted to allow shoreline access for a water-oriented use, or for public access., subject to the exemption provisions in Section 19.500.100(C)(3).
+Beach stairs are permitted to allow shoreline access for a water-oriented use, or for public access.
 Beach stairs shall be located and designed consistent with mitigation sequencing and shall avoid a net loss of shoreline ecological functions.
 A Habitat Management Plan is required to assess, minimize, and mitigate for unavoidable impacts.
 A geological or geotechnical report may be required.
 Beach stairs placed below the OHWM will normally require a shoreline permit from Thurston County, and Hydraulic Project Approval (HPA) from WDFW.
 Beach stairs with stair towers shall require an SDP where exemption provisions are not met.
 A joint-use beach stair structure used by more than one property owner is encouraged.
 The following standards also apply to beach stairs: - i.
 Avoid Habitat Impacts.
-Stair towers, stairways, and mechanical lifts shall not be located, designed, or constructed such that they would ground on surf smelt, Pacific sand lance or herring spawning beds, or on eelgrass beds (Zostera spp.). ii.
+Stair towers, stairways, and mechanical lifts shall not be located, designed, or constructed such that they would ground on surf smelt, Pacific sand lance or herring spawning beds, or on eelgrass beds (Zostera spp.). - ii.
 Treated Wood.
 Any treated wood proposed to be used in the construction of the stair tower, stairway and/or mechanical lift that would be placed in, over, or within 100 feet of the water is subject to county approval.
-Only treatments that pose a negligible risk to water quality shall be permitted.
+Only treatments that pose a negligible risk to water quality shall be permitted. - iii.

-- iii.
 Armoring.
 Riprap or other armoring shall not be placed on a beach to protect stair towers, stairways or mechanical lifts. - iv.
 Footprint.
 The footprint of the stair tower, stairway, and mechanical lift shall be the minimum necessary to accommodate the proposed use. - d.
-Boat Launches and Railways.
-Boat launches and marine railsways, when consistent with requirements in Section 19.600.160(C)(6) of this program, may be permitted, provided all applicable provisions are met to avoid net loss of shoreline functions. - e.
+Boat Launches and Rails.
+Boat launches and rails, when consistent with requirements in Section 19.600.160(C)(6) of this program, may be permitted, provided all applicable provisions are met to avoid net loss of shoreline functions.

+- e.
 Water-Oriented Storage Structure.
-One water-oriented storage structure to house store boats and related equipment may be allowed within the buffer provided: - i.
+One water-oriented storage structure to store boats and related equipment may be allowed within the buffer provided: - i.
 The structure is no closer than 25 feet from ordinary high water mark as determined by the Department; - ii.
-Mitigation will be required for buffer impacts due to placement of the storage structure within the buffer area; - iii.
+Mitigation will be required for buffer impacts due to placement of the storage structure within the buffer area: - iii.
 The structure's width shall be no greater than 25 feet or 25% of the lot width, whichever is less; - iv.
 Side yard setbacks shall be 10 feet for docks and storage structure. - v.
-The highest point of the structure shall not be greater than 12 feet above grade, and shall also comply with the View Blockage provisions of this program; - vi.
+The highest point of the structure shall not be greater than 12 feet above grade; - vi.
 The overall size shall not exceed 200 square feet. - vii.
 Allowance of a storage structure within a buffer shall not justify the need for shoreline armoring to protect the structure. - viii.
 Storage structures shall be prohibited in the Natural environment.